 If you prefer to pay BY INSTALLMENTS or lay away scheme, it is possible for orders over £200.
 Please enquire for details.
 We aim to help customers in difficult times.

+We can offer a GIFT WRAP service free of charge.
+Please specify.
 The Thimble Society was started in 1981, mainly for collectors who wanted information and to buy, sewing tools and related items.
 The membership is free, members can send in photos of items for identification and if they send their email contact details, to receive notice of interesting items coming up in their particular sphere.
 If you don’t see what you are looking for on our website, let us know and we will try to find it for you.

 Portobello Rd shop is open every Saturday.
 The Portobello antiques market is only open on Saturdays.
 Apart from antique thimbles and other sewing tools, shuttles, winders, needle cases, reel holders, pin cushions, tape measures, pin holders, sewing sets, boxes, emery, clamps, scissors, thimbles, thimble holders, hat pins, card cases, samplers, purses, and we have branched out into art.
 Especially paintings from the 20th and 21st century with decorative subjects.

 The sewing tools auction held by Robert Bleasdale in Warwick in December was a success, so much so that he is having another sale of collectables in July/August.
 Check out his website for details.

 Olympia antiques fair looked beautiful as usual, with a greater representation of Italian dealers.
 Talking to one, he told me there was so little business in Italy, it was worth paying the costs to come to London.
 The good news is owing to fewer dealers being able to afford big stands this year-in fact the entire upstairs section was closed-smaller stands will be re-introduced. it always seemed short sighted to get rid of the smaller, popular collector’s stands.
 Not all of us are searching for the big decorators items.